packmad/packmad.github.io/_pages/about.md

 I'm (proudly) father of twins, Francesco and Alessandro, they were born in 2010.
 I discovered a new world through their eyes.

-I was a pro [K1](https://en.wikipedia.org/wiki/K-1) fighter until 2015.
+I was a pro [K1](https://en.wikipedia.org/wiki/K-1) kickboxing fighter until 2015.
 I won two belts: amateur [European Champion](http://www.ivg.it/2015/06/loanesi-alle-stelle-weekend-di-successi-per-il-polizzano-perlungher/) and professional [Italian Champion](http://www.ivg.it/2015/12/loano-ospita-linternational-fight-show/) [[video]](https://youtu.be/9Yob7mGum9g).
 I am still training, but just for eating a lot of Italian food without getting fatter 🙂